vercel/next.js/examples/with-storybook/README.md

 # Example app with Storybook

-This example shows a default set up of Storybook using [storybook-addon-next](https://github.com/RyanClementsHax/storybook-addon-next).
+This example shows a default set up of Storybook.
 Included in this example are stories that demonstrate the ability to use Next.js features in Storybook.
+As of v7.0, Storybook has built-in Next.js support, so no addon is needed.
+If you want to customize the default configuration, refer to the [recipes](https://storybook.js.org/recipes/next#next).

 ### TypeScript